sourcegraph/handbook/content/departments/tech-ops/tools/computer-setup.md

 Currently, we are experiencing extensive wait times to receive new laptops due to Apple logistics delays.
 If you are waiting for your Sourcegraph computer to arrive you can either:

-1. Use your personal device as a temporary measure
+1. Use your personal device as a temporary measure, as long as the minimum security measures can be instituted
-1. Request a loaner laptop
+1. Request a loaner laptop - this is severly limited based on to location and availablity
-1. Rent a laptop from a local provider, #it-tech-ops can pay for this service
+1. Rent a laptop from a local provider, #it-tech-ops can pay for this service - this is also limited by location and availability

 ## Use of personal devices